lamdu/hypertypes/README.md

 An intereseting aspect of `bound`'s ASTs is that recursively they are made of an infinite amount of types.

-When implementing `hypertypes` we had the explicit goal of making sure that such ASTs are expressible with it, and for this reason the `Hyper.Type.AST.NamelessScope` module implementing it is provided, and the test suite includes a language implementation based on it (`LangA` in the tests).
+When implementing `hypertypes` we had the explicit goal of making sure that such ASTs are expressible with it, and for this reason the `Hyper.Type.AST.NamelessScope` module in the tests implementing it is provided, and the test suite includes a language implementation based on it (`LangA` in the tests).

 ### lens